vinchaan/mint6/README.md

 ## Team members
 The members of the team are:
 - Vincent Rey Gutierrez
-- *Damla Kose*
+- Damla Kose
 - Binuli Nevanma Perera Markawitage
-- *enter full name 4 here*
+- Rahima Meriam Oqubay
-- *enter full name 5 here (or delete if not applicable)*
+- Gor Vardanyan

 ## Project structure
 The project is called `recipify`.
 It currently consists of a single app `recipes`.